Sorting an Array in PHP

 Sorting associative arrays in descending order

-To sort associative arrays in descending order according to their value, you can use the arsort() function:
+To sort associative arrays in descending order of their value, you can use the arsort() function:

 PHP arsort() Example